 To date, as an organization, we have not completed the development of any of our product candidates.
 Our future success and ability to generate revenue from our product candidates, which we do not expect will occur for several years, if ever, is dependent on our ability to successfully develop, obtain regulatory approval for and commercialize one or more of our product candidates.
-We have initiated our registration-directed Phase 3 program for our most advanced product candidate, tavapadon, which includes two trials in early-stage Parkinson's, one trial in late-stage Parkinson's and an open-label extension trial.
-We plan to initiate two Phase 2 clinical trials of emraclidine in schizophrenia by the middle of 2022.
-All of our other product candidates are in earlier stages of development and will require substantial additional investment for clinical development, regulatory review and approval in one or more jurisdictions.
+All of our product candidates will require substantial additional investment for clinical development, regulatory review and approval in one or more jurisdictions.
 If any of our product candidates encounters safety or efficacy problems, development delays or regulatory issues or other problems, our development plans and business would be materially harmed.